The role of inner disk edges in shaping ultra-short-period planet systems around late M dwarfs: Methods

 \subsection{Inner gas-disk edge models}

-We explore three prescriptions that differ only in the movement and the physical driver of the inner edge of the disk, $r_{\rm in}$, as shown schematically in Figure \ref{fig:cartoons}.
+We explore three prescriptions that differ only in the movement and the physical driver of the inner edge of the disk, $r_{\rm in}$, as shown schematically in Fig. \ref{fig:cartoons}.
 They are labeled accordingly: FIX = constant $r_{\rm in}$, OUT = $r_{\rm in}$ increases with time, IN = $r_{\rm in}$ decreases with time.
 One-letter tags indicate the driver: \,[M] = magnetospheric truncation, \,[C] = corotation.

-\subsubsection{Scenario OUT[M] - Outward-drifting inner edge}
+\subsubsection{Scenario OUT[M]: Outward-drifting inner edge}

-Here, the inner disk edge $r_{\rm in}$ is set by the magnetospheric truncation radius, which is located where the stellar magnetosphere disrupts the accreting gas flow \citep[e.g.,][]{Frank1992}.
-Following the normalized approach by \cite{Miguel2020}, we calculate it via:
+Here, the inner disk edge, $r_{\rm in}$, is set by the magnetospheric truncation radius, which is located where the stellar magnetosphere disrupts the accreting gas flow \citep[e.g.,][]{Frank1992}.
+Following the normalized approach by \cite{Miguel2020}, we calculated it via

 where $R_{\star}(t)$ is the evolving stellar radius, based on evolutionary tracks by \cite{Baraffe2015}, $M_{\star}$ is the stellar mass, and $\dot{M}_{\star}$ the stellar mass accretion rate based on the empirical fit by \cite{Manara2012}: